medialab/minet/docs/cli.md

 optional arguments:
-  -h, --help                            show this help message and exit --csv                                 Whether to format the output as CSV.
+  -h, --help                            show this help message and exit --rcfile RCFILE                       Custom path to a minet configuration file.
+  --csv                                 Whether to format the output as CSV.
 If --url is set, will output the cookie's morsels as CSV.
   -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, the results will be printed to stdout.
   --url URL                             If given, only returns full cookie header value for this url.